top of page

 Option 1: Kyoto (spaces are open)

-6 Days Lectures/Tours/Social Events in Kyoto, in 1 location
+6 Days Lectures/Tours/Social Events in Kyoto,

 Option 2: Kyoto + Art Islands Teshima and Naoshima (SOLD OUT)